 Chickpeas with Sugar

-Chickpeas with sugar are one of those tasty recipes where once you eat one, you can’t stop.
+The chickpeas with sugar are one of those tasty recipes — once you eat one you just can’t stop.

-Perfect for those moments when you just want to snack on something!!!
+Perfect for those moments when you want a little snack!!!

-This recipe is very popular in Abruzzo and is especially prepared in L’Aquila during the Navelli Chickpea Festival (AQ), one of the Abruzzese towns where the chickpea is very famous for its very small size and truly delicious taste.
+This recipe is widely used in Abruzzo and is mainly prepared in the L’Aquila area for the Sagra dei ceci di Navelli (AQ), one of the Abruzzo towns where the chickpea is famous for its very small size and excellent flavor.

-If you’re lucky enough to purchase the chickpeas I’ve talked about, the recipe will surely be exceptional, otherwise use what you have and you’ll appreciate the result.
+If you’re lucky enough to buy the chickpeas I mentioned, the recipe will surely be exceptional; otherwise use what you have and you’ll still appreciate the result.

-A recipe that doesn’t require much preparation, just soaking the chickpeas for 3 hours, then cooking them with sugar for about 20 minutes, depending on many factors.
+This recipe doesn’t require much preparation — just soak the chickpeas for about 3 hours, then cook them with sugar for about 20 minutes, depending on many factors.

-One recommendation is to use a good sugar, like Eridania, as other cheaper sugars (almost all tried) have often caused me problems, because the sugar doesn’t stick to the chickpeas.
+One thing I must recommend is to use a good sugar, like Eridana; other sugars (I’ve tried almost all) that are poor quality often gave me problems because the sugar doesn’t stick to the chickpeas.

-So follow my step-by-step photo recipe and let me know how yours turned out!
+So follow my recipe with step-by-step photos and tell me how they turned out!

-If you make this recipe of mine, send me the photos and I’ll publish them on my page with your name.
+If you make this recipe, send me the photos and I will publish them on my page with your name.

 Chickpeas with Sugar